 Key Things to Know About Insurance in California

-When an accident occurs, the police determine who’s at fault.
-Then, to collect payment for their losses, victims must file a claim with the at-fault driver’s insurance company.
-Liability insurance is the type of insurance that pays victims’ claims, and all drivers in California are required to carry it.
+- When an accident occurs, the insurance company for each driver who was involved will assign an adjuster to determine who was at fault.
+To collect payment for their losses, victims must file a claim with the at-fault driver’s insurance company.

 - Depending on how long fault takes to be determined, drivers can file a claim with their own insurance company if they have coverage applicable to their own expenses, such as collision and comprehensive Their insurer can then recoup the cost from the at-fault driver’s insurer if the policyholder is not determined to be at fault.

 - California uses a pure comparative negligence system, meaning drivers can collect damages proportionate to their fault in causing the crash.
 For example, if they're 99% at fault, they can get 1% from the other driver.

 - Being an “at-fault” / “tort” state helps keep California’s insurance costs relatively low, compared to no-fault states.